 I offer to take him for a sandwich.
 Well, I offer to buy him a sandwich – it is he who asks me to join him.
 Andrew chooses the venue - a greasy spoon cafe by the train station and selects a table outside on the pavement.
-A place the order, he begins to read one of the newspapers he uses to sit on when he's begging outside the supermarket.
+As I place the order, he begins to read one of the newspapers he uses to sit on when he's begging outside the supermarket.

 The owner seems to know Andrew and like him.
 He knows what Andrew likes to eat – bacon, egg and sausage baguette and guesses what I'm going to ask for.
 He provides us with impeccible table service, placing the silver tray of food down gently, as though he has worked in more salubrious places.
 I look at the skinny, dishevelled homeless man opposite me and think this is the nearest thing to a date I’ve had in years.

 Andrew smiles, showing his crooked, rotten teeth and politely asks, “Are you enjoying your food?”
 I am actually, but the tea is much too strong for me.
 “Put more milk in,” he suggests.